Pressure washer pump types

 Brands That Create Pressure Washer Pumps

-There are several popular brands for pressure washer pumps, but you have to keep in mind that a lot of companies don’t like to advertise what brand pump is actually in their pressure washers.
+There are several popular brands of pressure washer pumps, but you have to remember that many companies don’t like to advertise what pump is actually in their pressure washers.

 Instead, they like to say that it has an axial cam or triplex plunger pump in the description.
 Common brands include but are not limited to: